Gage-Develops-Things/Vehicle-Builder-App/README.md

 This application is covered under the MIT license.

 ## Questions
-You can find the link to my veio here:
+You can find the link to my video here: https://drive.google.com/file/d/1MPFPvFYEqKbX-GluHHAyhdyl2wuHKqwM/view?usp=sharing